A broad and balanced curriculum is followed, taking in a full range of academic subjects.

 Pupils may study any one GCSE course, or two GCSE courses (Art & Design and one endorsed course).
 Some pupils complete an Art course as an out of school timetable activity if the option is not possible during the school day.
 Pupils explore and develop their own ideas using a wide range of materials and techniques, producing their own portfolio of work.
 Pupils can progress on to work or further study in areas such as Fashion, Film, Television, Animation, Textiles, Graphic Design, Photography, Archaeology, Tattooing or Illustration, Jewellery, Game Design, Ceramics, Sculpture, Glass Design, Theatrical Make-up, Stage Design, Advertising and Product & Packaging.

 At Streatham the students have a lessons per week.
 During this time the students will participate in a balance of activities from the key activity areas of Games, Athletics, Health Related Fitness, Swimming and Outdoor Pursuits.
-Assessment and evaluation of students’ progress will be carried out formatively and summatively by both students and teachers during the year in order to review and monitor students’ progress and record their achievements.
 Most activities take place on site, making use of the hall, and outdoor areas.
 Swimming lessons will take place in Crosby Leisure Centre.
 If students are unable to participate in practical activities, they will be required to bring a note from their parents explaining the problem.
 These students will then be occupied; helping to teach, officiate or completing worksheets about the lesson.
 To encourage students to be physically active outside the school timetable there are a number of extra-curricular activities at lunchtimes and after school.
 These activities include clubs and teams which play in leagues, or enter competitions locally.
 Outside agencies regularly visit Streatham to work with our students.
 Sports day competitions are also held in athletics.
 A high standard of kit is expected from students at all times, and uniformity is essential if we are to maintain the high standards for which we are often praised.
 If kit is purchased a little on the large side, it should last for the majority of the student’s school life.
 Obviously all kit should be clearly named with sew-on tags as it is expensive to replace.
 It should be brought to school in a separate bag.
 All students have an equal opportunity to enjoy and develop leisure interests within the framework of the department.
 All we ask is that your son/daughter shows a commitment and enthusiasm to learn and enjoy the activities offered.

 PSHCE & Careers